 Itinerary: Montefiascone, Marta, Gradoli, Grotte di Castro, San Lorenzo Nuovo, Bolsena, Orvieto

 Along the Wine Road of Tuscia tasting some excellent wines

 is a beautiful geographic area located in the province of Viterbo

 , on the northern side of Lazio, not far from Rome

 .
 This area is featuring amazing green valleys and hills, scattered with charming Medieval towns, such as Civita di Bagnoregio or Vitorchiano.
 In this extremely beautiful landscape, where nature and the human touch meet is located "Strada dei Vini dell'Alta Tuscia

 " ( The Wine Road of Tuscia

 ) you will discover during this trip.

 The Wine Road of Tuscia has been established by region Lazio in order to promote the spreading of the local DOC wines, the local agricultural and handcrafted products and the tourist routes related to food and wine.
 This amazing road connects small wine shops, wineries, wine cellars (pic n°6), restaurants serving local food, small stores dedicated to selling fish from Lake Bolsena

-, farm houses and handcrafting workshops.
+, farmhouses and handcrafting workshops.
 Driving along "Strada dei Vini dell'Alta Tuscia" means exploring this unique area and its excellent wines, foods, locals products, besides the artistic, cultural and historic heritage.